heptarch/heptarch.github.io/drafts/demon.md

 by the London Pneumatic Despatch Company to do so---much more besides---considerable resources at my disposal, and so on.
 But to the point: are you familiar with Maxwell's paper on the theory of governors, the mechanical contrivance by which a uniform velocity of rotation is maintained, in a turbine for example?
-By a combination of electromagnetism and cooling, I think we might apply these notions to corpuscular machines, but I fear the finer points of experimental chemistry elude me.
-I remember you stating in your lectures on acoustics that you studied with Kekulé?."
+I think we might apply these notions to 'corpuscular machines', but the finer points of experimental chemistry elude me.
+I remember you stating in your lectures on acoustics that you studied with Kekulé?"
 The notebook becomes suddenly clear, swimming before him in equations, engineering schematics, reaction pathways, scattered exclamations of EYPHKA!
 The absurdity has somewhat changed character.